medic/cht-docs/content/en/apps/guides/hosting/monitoring.md

 When you see a new version in the [GitHub repository](https://github.com/medic/cht-monitoring), first review the release notes and upgrade instructions.
 Then, run the following commands to deploy the new configuration:

 1. Note the version number to derive the branch to pull.
-In the case of `1.1.0` it will be `1.1.x`
+For example,  `1.1.0` would be `1.1.x`
 2. Run this command to update your instance and restart it.
-Be sure to replace `BRANCH_NAME` with the value form step 1:
+Be sure to replace `BRANCH_NAME` with the value from the first step:
    ```shell
    cd ~/cht-monitoring
    git fetch